fidian/presentations/docs/emergency-preparedness-merit-badge/index.md

 ## Action Verb

 Each requirement has action verbs.
-"Describe," "prepare," "report," "interview," and other actions need to be performed.
+"Describe," "discuss," "prepare," "report," "interview," and other actions need to be performed.

 Requirements must be met word for word.